 How Much Do Web Developers Make in Canada?

-With a large number of immigration and visa options to choose from, the process can become quite painstaking and a bit of a headache.
+With many Canadian immigration and visa options, the process can become quite painstaking and a headache.
 But it doesn't have to.
 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which program is best for your specific needs.
-Our RCICs are highly qualified and are granted permission by the ICCRC to assist you with your eligibility evaluation, review all your documents and application forms and submit them to the Canadian government for you.
-Why take the chance of having your application denied because your forms are incorrect or sent in too late.
+Our RCICs are highly qualified and are granted permission by the CICC to assist you with your eligibility evaluation, review all your documents and application forms, and submit them to the Canadian government for you.
+Why take the chance of having your application denied because your forms are incorrect or sent in too late?